 - Propafenone e.g. Rytmonorm

-Anti-arrhythmics work in different and sometimes multiple ways.
-They affect the electrical activity of heart cells, supressing any irregularity.
+These medications work in different and sometimes multiple ways.
+They supress any irregularity of the heart rhythm by affecting the electrical activity of heart cells.

 What's the catch?

-Amiodarone - Although unwanted side effects are not common, Amiodarone can cause issues with your thyroid, lungs or liver.
-It can also make you sensitive to sunlight.
+Amiodarone - Although unwanted side effects are not common this medication can cause issues with your liver, thyroid or lungs.
+Some people can also become sensitive to sunlight.

 Propafenone - If you have asthma or obstructive airways disease, take care when taking this medication as it may affect your lungs.
 Take it with, or just after food, and swallow it whole.
 Do not chew or crush.